 Ceremony Order

-Wedding processionals (and recessionals!) are the order in which everyone walks down the aisle.
-As a Charlotte, NC wedding planner, I work with my couples to plan out their wedding processionals and recessionals so they go smoothly on the wedding day.
-If you’re wondering what order your wedding party and family should walk in, you’re in the right place!
-Let’s talk about some common orders that I’ve seen, and some top tips.
+Wedding processionals (and recessionals!) refer to the order in which your wedding party and family members walk down the aisle.
+As a Charlotte, NC wedding planner, I work with my couples to plan out the processionals and recessionals so that everything flows smoothly on their wedding day.
+If you’re unsure about the order in which your wedding party and family should walk, you’re in the right place!
+Let’s break down the most common wedding processionals and recessionals, along with some top tips.

 Wedding Processional Options